 In the 1700's, what we know today as the Bedlington and Dandie Dinmont Terriers were the same breed.
 Developing for different purposes on both sides of the English-Scottish border, they differed only in leg length for work on top of and underneath the ground respectively!
 In 1874, they appeared in the First English Stud Book making them 2 of the oldest pure breeds.
 Today, they still have significant similarities of general body shape, coat colour and silky topknots.

 Bedlington c 1890

 Meanwhile the Bedlington developed on the English side of the Border.
-From the 1700's, Bedlingtons ran with Foxhounds in the Northern Counties.
+From the 1700's, Bedlington's ran with Foxhounds in the Northern Counties.
 At this time, foxes destroyed so many sheep that hounds and terriers became an essential part of the farmers' households.
 These speedy terriers were also valued for the sport of rabbit coursing among the miners.

 As well as farmers and miners, gypsies also spread Bedlingtons throughout the district.
-In those days a terrier or two could earn good money from the bounty on the heads of foxes.
+In the days when a terrier or two could earn good money from the bounty on the heads of foxes.
 The skins of otters and weasels could also be sold.
 In addition, betting on various sports like badger baiting was held where Bedlingtons were bought and sold.